 Application and Interview Process

-The following information is provided for applicants to all three degree programs in the Department of Counseling and Development at Slippery Rock University.
+The following information is provided for applicants to all four degree programs in the Department of Counseling and Development at Slippery Rock University.

 INFORMATION ON APPLYING

 The degree programs in Counseling and Development have limited enrollment.
 Applicants are considered and accepted for fall semester enrollment only.
 The priority deadline for applications and credentials for fall semester is December 1.
 While applications for the February Interview Day will be taken through January 15, to receive priority consideration, please apply by December.
 If seats are still available, the deadline for materials for the May Interview Day is April 15.

 The application form and all required credentials are to be submitted to the Office of Graduate Admissions.
 All required credentials must be received prior to submission of the application for departmental review.